WebOrigami/docs/content/language/howTo.md

 ## Extract specific resources from a site

-The [`httpstree:`](/builtins/protocol/httpstree.html) protocol lets you treat a live website as a tree.
+The [`httpstree:`](/builtins/protocol/httpstree.html) protocol lets you treat a live site as a tree.
 Since sites don't generally make their keys (routes) available, you can only use such a tree to obtain values at known routes.

 That said, if you know the routes you want to extract from a site, you can combine `httpstree:` with [`Tree.deepMerge`](/builtins/tree/deepMerge.html) to extract those specific routes.